After the Thin Man: Plot

 Nick and Nora Charles return from vacation on New Year's Eve to their home in San Francisco, where Nora's stuffy family expects the couple to join them for a formal dinner.
 Nick is disliked by Nora's aunt Katherine, the family matriarch, as his immigrant heritage and experience as a "flatfoot" are considered beneath Nora's station.
 Nora's cousin Selma tells Nora that her husband Robert has been missing for three days.
 David Graham is Selma's earlier fiancé and an old friend of Nora's family.
 He offers to pay Robert $25,000 to leave and grant Selma a divorce.
 Nora successfully badgers Nick into helping to locate Robert.

-Robert is at the Lichee Club, a Chinese nightclub, where he has been in an affair with Polly, the club's star performer.
-Unknown to Robert, Polly and club owner Dancer plan to steal the money that David will pay Robert.
+Robert is at the LiChi Club, a Chinese nightclub, where he has been in an affair with Polly, the club's star performer.
+Polly and the club's owner, Dancer, plan to steal the money that David will pay Robert.
 Polly's brother Phil Byrnes wants money from her, but Dancer throws him out, just as Nick and Nora arrive looking for Robert.

 They tell Robert about David's offer and he agrees to it.
 After being paid off, Robert goes back into Aunt Katherine's home to retrieve some clothes and say goodbye to Selma, who begs him not to leave.
 Nick sees Dancer and nightclub co-owner Lum Kee each leave the club separately at the same time.
 Robert leaves at the stroke of midnight and is shot dead in the foggy street.
 David finds Selma standing over Robert, a pistol in her hand.
 Lt.
 Abrams considers Selma the prime suspect, and her fragile mental state only strengthens his belief.
 Selma insists that she never fired her gun, but her claim cannot be backed up as David had thrown the gun into San Francisco Bay, thinking she was guilty.
 Nick begins to investigate to find the actual murderer.

 Someone throws a rock with a note tied to it through Nick and Nora's window.
 The note accuses Polly and Dancer of conspiring to kill Robert while revealing that Phil Byrnes is an ex-con and Polly's husband.
 Lt.
 Abrams has found several checks from Robert to Polly, including one for $20,000, but Nick carefully compares them and sees that all but one are forgeries.